DINA-Web/collections-data-model-docker/README.md

 ## NB: switching database engine

 To switch to mariadb, edit the `docker-compose.yml` file and uncomment the commented line that references the mariadb image.<p>
-after 'make connect' you can check the database by runing commands i.e; 'show tables', 'desc taxon'
+After running the 'make connect' you can validate the database by running commands i.e; 'show tables', 'desc taxon'

 # Tables